praeducer/htcodelivery/README.md

 This data analysis project was part of a winning submission for the CODE category of HACKATHON clt MMXV.
 Our team name is HT CoDelivery and we are out to "Deliver Groceries Together."
 We wanted to find a simple approach that easily integrates with Harris Teeter's way of doing things.
 Our idea is relatively easy to implement and seemed to align with Harris Teeter's mission.
 It was also something our team was skilled to pursue in several hours.
 The code in this repo was used to prove which markets were valuable to pursue first.
 The code for the web app will be at a different location.

 ## The Idea
-Paul and Renato found clusters of shoppers that lived near one another.
-They mapped neighborhoods and stores to purchase quantity and time.
-Austin wrote an app that helps in-store customers deliver online ordered groceries to their trusted neighbors.
+For the analysis, we found clusters of shoppers that lived near one another.
+We then mapped neighborhoods (or stores) and purchase hour to total quantity of items purchased at that hour.
+Paul did the initial data mapping and scaled this process out.
+Renato did the business analysis and data visualization.
+Austin wrote a full-stack web app to help in-store customers deliver online ordered groceries to their trusted neighbors.
+A special mention to Renato for developing the original concept!

 ### what is a hackathon?
 A hackathon is social coding event where programmers, designers and developers collaborate to solve a problem and compete for cash prizes.
 It's one part party, one part work-your-butt-off overnight battle against the clock